Usually, ramen soup consists of 3 components:

 Let's take a look behind the scenes today…

-A lot of ramen restaurants starts preparing the broth at least two days before it is used.
+A lot of ramen restaurants start preparing the broth at least two days before it is used.

 In Japan, some chefs will close down their store for the day if they aren't 100% satisfied with the flavor of their broth.

-Broth is made up of water and a combination of pork bone, beef bone, chicken, bonito, konbu (kelp), mushroom, or scallops.
+Broth is made up of water and a combination of pork bone, beef bone, chicken bone, bonito, konbu (kelp), mushroom, or scallops.